L'abbée History, Family Crest & Coats of Arms

 Early Notables of the L'abbée family (pre 1700)

 Notable amongst the family in this period was Louise Labbe, poet; and Philippe Labbe (1607-1667), a French Jesuit writer on historical, geographical and philological questions.
 Jean de Labadie (1610-1674) was a French...
-Another 31 words (2 lines of text) are included under the topic Early L'abbée Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the L'abbée family